Enteroviral infection in Child

 - Viral meningitis – Fever, irritability, headache, stiff neck, photophobia, nausea, vomiting

-- Encephalitis / meningoencephalitis – Acute onset of altered mental status, abnormal neurologic exam, and/or seizures.
+- Encephalitis / meningoencephalitis – Acute onset of altered mental status, abnormal neurologic examination, and/or seizures.
 Brainstem encephalitis (EV-A71) can lead to noncardiogenic pulmonary edema and nonmyocarditic cardiopulmonary collapse.

 - Polio-like acute flaccid paralysis – Prodromal febrile illness followed by acute, typically asymmetric, flaccid weakness of the limbs with decreased reflexes and intact sensation; cranial nerve dysfunction may also be present.
 Several nonpolio enteroviruses are associated with acute flaccid paralysis in children similar to that caused by polioviruses.
 Most notably, clusters of acute flaccid paralysis in children have been associated with EV-A71 outbreaks, some of which have been widespread in parts of Asia.
 Geographic and temporal association of acute flaccid paralysis and cranial nerve dysfunction in children during outbreaks of EV-D68 respiratory disease in 2014 in the United States was noted.
-As virus has not been identified in spinal fluid in these cases, definitive evidence of causation is lacking.
-Per the CDC, acute flaccid paralysis temporally associated with the 2014 EV-D68 outbreak is being referred to as acute flaccid myelitis.
+Acute flaccid paralysis temporally associated with the EV-D68 outbreak is referred to as acute flaccid myelitis.
+Per the Centers for Disease Control and Prevention (CDC), on September 9, 2022, the CDC Health Alert Network urged health care providers to consider EV-D68 as a possible cause of acute, severe respiratory illness (with or without fever) in children and the potential for an increase in acute flaccid myelitis cases in the upcoming weeks.

 Most enterovirus infections are self-limited and not immediately life-threatening.
 However, some presentations can represent life-threatening emergencies, including brainstem encephalitis, myocarditis, severe respiratory distress, and neonatal enterovirus sepsis.
 Neonates, children with immunoglobulin deficiencies, and transplant recipients are predisposed to more severe and persistent disease.
 Long-term morbidity may occur, including chronic dilated cardiomyopathy, persistent neurologic deficits, and polio-like acute flaccid paralytic disease.